Commercial Pricing: Worrying Trends Or Ripe For Disruption?

-As more businesses across industries and markets from retail, airlines, entertainment and energy adopt algorithmic commercial pricing because they believe pricing is a science, prices will increasingly be determined by the knowledge/data a company has about you, and the relationship between different, competing algorithms.
+As more businesses across industries and markets from retail, airlines, entertainment and energy adopt algorithmic commercial pricing because they believe pricing is a science, prices will increasingly be determined by the knowledge or data a company has about you, and the relationship between different, competing algorithms.

-What can happens when businesses allow their application of the scientific method to go too far?
+What can happen when businesses allow their application of the scientific method to go too far?

 An example of crazy algorithmic commercial pricing decisions is Amazon’s book-selling services in 2011.
 For a short time, a book on evolutionary biology was priced at more than $US23M.

-No human would ever price a book at this level, however the algorithm did because of the interaction between algorithms of two competing retailers.
-One was programmed to make sure that prices were 10% higher than those of a competitor, the other was designed to try and make any price 5% cheaper.
+No human would ever price a book at this level.
+However, the algorithm did because of the interaction between the algorithms of two competing retailers.
+One was programmed to make sure that prices were 10% higher than those of a competitor.
+The other was designed to try and make any price 5% cheaper.